Zicrou/Zicrou/README.md

 - 👋 Hi, I’m @Zicrou
-- 👀 I’m interested in Web development and Ruby On Rails is my favorite
+- 👀 I’m interested in Web development front and backend using Ruby On Rails which is my favorite but i also do php,
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Flutter, React,...
-- 💞️ I’m looking to collaborate on web project, anything that could help me improving
+- 💞️ I’m looking to collaborate on web project, anything that could be helping
 - 📫 How to reach me email: aazseck@gmail.com
 <!---
 Zicrou/Zicrou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.